telerik/xamarin-forms-docs/controls/button/getting-started/button-getting-started.md

 ## Example

-If your app is setup, you are ready to add a **RadButton** control to the page:
+If your app is correctly set, you are ready to add a **RadButton** control to the page:

 <snippet id='button-getting-started-xaml'/>

-In addition to this you need to add the following namespace:
+In addition to this, you need to add the following namespace:

 <snippet id='xmlns-telerikinput'/>
 <snippet id='ns-telerikinput'/>